yancychy/DiffChIPL/README.md

 # DiffChIPL
-DiffChIPL: A Differential binding analysis method based on limma for ChIP-seq data featuring biological replicates
+DiffChIPL: a differential peak analysis method for high-throughput sequencing data with biological replicates based on limma

 ## Install
 1. User can install source package by Rstudio